kozachynskyi/mopeds/README.md

 ### Upcoming

 - NLEs are automatically scaled, if lower and upper bound are provided, use_bounds for rootfinder NLE is deprecated
+- Model does not contain any variable lists

 ### 0.10.1